cloudmesh/cloudmesh1/docs/source/man/man.rst

         external file it can be run with ``run("filename.py")``.

-        In case a COMMAND is provided it will be executed and the python interpreter will return to the commandshell.
+        In case a COMMAND is provided it will be executed and the python interpreter will return to the command shell.

         This code is copied from Cmd2.